Homotopy theory for algebras over polynomial monads: Introduction

+Part 4 contains a concise combinatorial definition of the notions of graph, tree and graph insertion.
+We decided to include this material here because the tameness of a given polynomial monad often relies on subtle properties of a canonically associated class of structured graphs.
+The monad multiplication reflects the operation of \emph{insertion of a graph into the vertex of another graph of the same class}.
 This close relationship between graph insertion and operad types is actually the central idea of Markl's article \cite{Markl}, and has been further developed in the recent book by Johnson-Yau \cite{JY}, cf. also chapter 13.14 in the book \cite{Loday} of Loday-Vallette.
-Our study of algebras over polynomial monads in sets subsumes all these examples.
-Indeed, each class of graphs which is suitably closed under graph insertion defines a polynomial monad for which the question of tameness can be raised.
+Our study of algebras over polynomial monads subsumes all these examples.
+Each class of graphs which is suitably closed under graph insertion defines a polynomial monad for which the question of tameness can be raised.

-For the reader's convenience we present here two tables which summarize various results obtained in this article.
+For the reader's convenience we present here two tables which summarise various results obtained in this article.
 The first table presents monoidal model categories considered in Part 1 for which we were able to establish (strong) $h$-monoidality.

 The second table contains the polynomial monads treated in Part 3 for which the question of tameness has been settled.
 This table refines a similar table contained in the aforementioned article \cite{Markl} by Markl.